Nik-doid/Voting-WebApp/README.md

 # Valorant Voting

-A web application that allows users to vote on their favorite Valorant agents, maps, or other game-related topics.
+A web application that allows users to vote on their favorite players.

 ## 🚀 Live Demo
 [Click here to view the app](https://voting-six-blue.vercel.app/)